osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 ## Request Publisher Executable

-This executable lives outside of gazebo, but it shows how to pull in the required libraries from Gazebo and publish to gazebo topics with a custom built message type.
+This executable lives outside of gazebo, but it shows how to pull in the required libraries from Gazebo-classic and publish to gazebo topics with a custom built message type.
 There are some extra steps that must be taken that aren't explained in plugin tutorials.
 You can see the source code by opening the file `~/collision_map_creator_plugin/request_publisher.cc`: